cbg-ethz/SCICoNE/README.md

 * NLopt >= 2.6.2

 ## Installation
-Downloading and installing SCICoNE takes about 5 minutes.
+Once the requirements are in place, downloading and installing SCICoNE takes about 5 minutes.
 ```bash
 git clone git@github.com:cbg-ethz/SCICoNE.git # Clone the repository
 cd SCICoNE